2dv611/syllabus/resources/lectures/01_definitions/slides.md

 ## Some more definitions
 * Artifacts
   * Products produced during the development of software
-* Release Candidate
+* Software package
-  * The end result of the build phase.
-May or may not be deployed
+  * During the build step
-* Release
-  * Successful completion of an entire flow; including deployment
+  * A container or single file that contains every thing to install the application, patch or library
-* Deployment
+* Package repository
-  * Pushing a release into production
+  * A kind of repository holding produced packages/artifacts
-* Gate
+* CI server
-  * A limit that prevents the flow.
-Manual QA for instance
+  * A software used for building service delivery platforms
-* Staging
-  * Environment where integration tests could run

 --
 ## Continuous Integration